zllovesuki/G14Manager/README.md

 You do not need any other softwares from Asus (e.g. Armoury Crate and its cousins, etc) running to use G14Manager; you can safely uninstall them from your system.
 However, some softwares (e.g. Asus Optimization) are installed as Windows Services, and you should disable them in Services as they do not provide any value:

 ![Running Services](images/services.png)

+### Technical Notes

+"ASUS System Control Interface V2" exists as a placeholder so Asus Optimization can have a device "attached" to it, and loads `atkwmiacpi64.sys`.
+The hardware for ASCI is a stud in the DSDT table.

+"Armoury Crate Control Interface" also exists as a placeholder (stud in the DSDT table), and I'm not sure what purpose does this serve.
+Strictly speaking, you may disable this in Device Manager and suffer no ill side effects.

+Only two pieces of hardwares are useful for taking full control of your G14: "Microsoft ACPI-Compliant Embedded Controller" (this stores the configuration, including your fan curves), and "Microsoft Windows Management Interface for ACPI" (this interacts with the embedded controller in the firmware).
+Since they are ACPI functions, userspace applications cannot invoke those methods (unless we run WinRing0).
+Therefore, `atkwmiacpi64.sys` exists solely to create a kernel mode device (`\\.\ATKACPI`), and an userspace device (`\\DosDevices\ATKACPI`) so userspace applications and interface with the firmware (including controlling the fan curve, among other devious things).

+---

 Optionally, disable ASUS System Analysis Driver with `sc.exe config "ASUSSAIO" start=disabled` in a Terminal with Administrator privileges, if you do not plan to use MyASUS.